imyutaro/dockerfiles/README.md

 # Enter a docker container
 docker exec -it experiment zsh

-# If you want to use specific cantainer and image name
+# If you want to use specific container and image name
 NAME=cpu ./start.sh
 # If you want to use specific port (default port 8888)
 PORT=9000 ./start.sh